Mathyaku/introductionOfGitHub/README.md

 # introductionOfGitHub

-Introdução dos comnados para utilização do Github <br/>
+Introdução dos comandos para utilização do Github <br/>
 * git clone *link do repositório*
 * git add // add a new item to you repository
 * git add -A or git add . // add all modifications